jonnonz1/nz-statute-book/acts/public/2009/local-government-auckland-council-act-2009.md

   (b) accepting a transfer of eligible infrastructure under section 90 of that Act; or (c) contributing funding to the construction of eligible infrastructure that has been, or is intended to be, transferred to that organisation under that section.

+### 57A Auckland water organisation must repay debt to Auckland Council
+(1) If, on the date on which this section comes into force, an Auckland water organisation owes a debt to the Auckland Council in respect of water services infrastructure, the Auckland water organisation must repay that debt, including any interest payable.
+(2) An Auckland water organisation must repay a debt under subsection (1) despite anything in section 56A.
+(3) The repayment—
+  (a) may be made by instalments; but
+  (b) must be paid in full no later than the close of the day that is 5 years after this section comes into force.

+### 57B Repeal of section 57A
+This section and section 57A are repealed on the date that is 5 years after this section comes into force.

 ### 58 Auckland water organisation must give effect to LTP and act consistently with other specified plans and strategies of Council
 (1) An Auckland water organisation must give effect to the relevant aspects of the LTP.
 (2) An Auckland water organisation must act consistently with the relevant aspects of any other plan (including a local board plan) or strategy of the Council to the extent specified in writing by the governing body of the Council.
 (3) However, nothing in this section or section 92 authorises non-compliance with section 57 by an Auckland water organisation.
+(4) This section is subject to—
+  (a) section 84(2) (effect of charter) of the Local Government (Water Services Preliminary Arrangements) Act 2024; and (b) section 56A (limits on Auckland Council) of this Act.

 ### 59 Auckland water organisation may occupy certain Crown land without charge
 (1) An Auckland water organisation is not required to pay rent to the Crown in relation to any land in an Auckland harbour on, over, or under which an existing wastewater asset is constructed or laid.